 Do you love amaryllis plants?
 Are you looking for tips on how to care for them?
 Or maybe you want to learn more about the plant itself?

-In this article, I’ll share everything you need to know about growing and caring for amaryllis plants at home.
-It will include information on how to grow them indoors, care for them once they’re done blooming, and get them to rebloom.
+In this article, I’ll share everything about growing and caring for amaryllis plants in your home.
+It will include information on how to grow them indoors, care for them after blooming, and get them to rebloom.

 Amaryllis: Some Background Worth Noting